CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-4.md

 </table>

 ### fontSize
 Size text font size.
 Requires `style` to be set.
 Defaults to 16.
+Note that the font is subject to scaling according to the **Font size** in the main Settings page.

 <table class="xlsTable">
   <thead>